Fitterfly HealthTech Pvt Ltd Logo

 Eating chicken can offer several benefits for people with diabetes:

-1. Blood Sugar Control: Chicken doesn’t contain carbohydrates, so it won’t spike blood sugar levels.
+1. Blood Sugar Control: Chicken doesn’t contain carbohydrates so that it won’t spike blood sugar levels.
 This makes it a safe choice for maintaining stable blood glucose.

 2. Weight Management: Chicken is high in protein, which helps you feel full for longer.
 This can help you manage weight, which is important for diabetes management.